CHEM: Estimating and Understanding Hallucinations in Deep Learning for Image Processing: Methodology

-\begin{Remark} \emph{ Conformal prediction has recently received great attention for uncertainty quantification, which is used to characterize $B_{\alpha}(\cdot)$.
-In \cite{teneggi2025conformal}, a specific approach considering organ-dependence was examined, which required a segmentation model to pinpoint organs in computed tomography data.
-However, this requires additional effort in creating a segmentation model that is meaningful for the task.
-In image-to-image problems, the risk-controlling prediction set (RCPS) was also used to estimate $B_{\alpha}(\cdot)$.
-As noted in \cite{leterme2025distribution}, CQR typically yields tighter intervals and thus sharper uncertainty estimates.
-Extending \cite{romano2019conformalized}, the authors of \cite{leterme2025distribution} apply CQR pixelwise to inverse problems and evaluate the miscoverage rate and interval width.
-In weak-lensing mass mapping, they relate a higher uncertainty to high-density regions via the distance between predictions and intervals.
-We extend this direction by enabling uncertainty assessment in the wavelet/shearlet domain.
-This offers a more detailed description of hallucinations. } \end{Remark}
+\begin{Remark} \emph{ Conformal prediction has been gaining considerable attention in the field of uncertainty quantification \cite{teneggi2025conformal, kutiel_conformal_2023}.
+To construct $B_{\alpha}(\cdot)$, we build on conformal quantile regression (CQR), introduced in \cite{romano2019conformalized} for the one-dimensional setting and extended to inverse problems in \cite{leterme2025distribution}.
+An alternative framework for achieving the statistical guarantees of $B_{\alpha}(\cdot)$ would be risk-controlling prediction sets (RCPS) \cite{angelopoulos2022image}; however, as noted in \cite{leterme2025distribution}, CQR typically yields sharper uncertainty estimates.
+In \cite{leterme2025distribution} a higher uncertainty is related to high-density regions via the distance between predictions and intervals.
+We extend this direction by enabling quantification in the wavelet/shearlet domain. } \end{Remark}